Ginj-capture/Ginj/readme.md

 - Undo icon by Denis Klyuchnikov from https://thenounproject.com/
 - Laptop icon from https://icons8.com/

-Thanks to [Techsmith](https://www.techsmith.com/) for having proposed Jing for so long.
+Thanks to [Techsmith](https://www.techsmith.com/) for having proposed and supported Jing for so long.
 Check out their product line.